slaviqueue/rio/README.md

 ```
 use Math from "Math"
 ```
-Now operators int rio are just built in functions and should be called in a lisp manner:
+Now operators in rio are just built in functions and should be called in a lisp manner:

 ```javascript
 sum(div(2, 32), 0)